FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/dqn.md

 * ✅ Work with the discrete action space
 * ✅ Work with envs like [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/)
 * ❌ Multiple Vectorized Environments not enabled
-* ❌ No single file implementation (require ```replay_buffer.py```)
+* ❌ No single file implementation (requires ```replay_buffer.py```)

 ### Implementation details

-Our implementation of the DQN is essentially the same as in CleanRL.
+Our implementation of DQN is essentially the same as CleanRL's.
 For implementation details of the classical algorithm, we refer to [the CleanRL documentation](https://docs.cleanrl.dev/rl-algorithms/dqn/#dqnpy).
 The key difference between the classical and the quantum algorithm is the ```DQNAgentQuantum``` class, as shown below

 <div style="display: flex;">
   <span style="width: 50%;">